CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-cluster/lustre-import-from-S3-bucket.md

+## Advanced Tutorial (Option 1)
+Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US1 benchmark using pre-installed software and data.

-## Run CMAQ using Parallel Cluster YAML that is pre-loaded with input data and software
+### Run CMAQ using Parallel Cluster YAML that is pre-loaded with input data and software

 ### Import data from S3 Bucket to Lustre